duidae/test-carousel/README.md

    * A Carousel component inside the application
    * Simple snapshot tests for the application & carousel
      * `$ yarn test` can verify the components by checking whether the snapshots are the same with the edited components
-   * A small improvement of dots with stronger contrast and color transition between active/inactive state

 ## Ability of carousel
  * The carousel component supports:
    * Basic sliding function described in spec
    * Ability to auto play of carousel
    * Available to set play speed of carousel
+   * Ability to click the image to open a new tab of contents
    * Available to assign the initial slide index
+   * A small improvement of dots with stronger contrast and color transition between active/inactive state